 Here’s how to disable unnecessary apps from backing up on iCloud.

-- Open Settings app and tap your name from the top.
+- Open the Settings app and tap your name from the top.

-- From under CHOOSE DATA TO BACK UP, turn off unnecessary apps.
+- Tap Show All Apps and toggle off unnecessary apps.
 The next iCloud backup won’t have data from these apps.

 3. Free up iCloud space

 If you enable iCloud Photos and device iCloud backups, chances are you’ll fill up 5GB in a couple of weeks!
-Now, you can either free up space or subscribe to a paid plan.
+Now, you can either free up iCloud space by going to iCloud settings → Storage → Select an app and Delete Data From iCloud or subscribe to a paid plan.

 If, like me, you’re comfortable using iCloud alternatives to back up your photos, you may not need to buy the subscription plan.
 I use Google Photos to back up my pictures.
 It gives me 15GB (that comes with every Google account) of free storage, unlike Apple’s 5GB.